droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 A player who looks out of the window perceives nothing but an endless, blood-red void.
 (The door the players entered from still leads back into the guest suite closet.)

 The corpse is clad in a guard’s chain-mail armor.
 His snapped wooden spear lies discarded on the stones beneath the table not far away.
 A player who inspects the corpse can discern that his throat was torn open.
-A successful DC 14 Wisdom (Medicine) check reveals that the man’s flesh was ripped by long, fine claws.
+A successful DC 25 Medicine check to Investigate reveals that the man’s flesh was ripped by long, fine claws.

 The splintered door leads into the Servants’ Rooms (see below).
 The staircase descends to the Castle Cellar (see below).
 ### Servants’ Rooms